sourcegraph/sourcegraph-public-snapshot/doc/admin/tls_ssl.md

 Sourcegraph will use [Let's Encrypt](https://letsencrypt.org/) by default if the following conditions are met:

-- Your `appURL` site configuration option begins with `https://...`.
+- Your `externalURL` site configuration option begins with `https://...`.
 - The host is reachable on both ports `80` and `443` (see [note](#port-80-must-be-accessible) below).
 - You have not configured manual TLS certificates as described below.
 - You have not configured `tls.letsencrypt` to `off`.
 (Defaults to `auto`)